foss-scribe/portfolio/content/resume.md

 ## Profile

 A senior technical writer and trainer with an exceptional blend of documentation and technical abilities.
 Significant experience producing high-quality documentation and training material for technical, business and generalist audiences across APAC and the EU.
-Broad industry participation including manufacturing, banking and financial service, engineering services, software development, sports tech, analytics and publishing sectors.
+Broad industry participation including manufacturing, banking and financial services, engineering services, software development, sports tech, analytics and publishing sectors.
 A specialist in *docs as code* using Git, Markdown, AsciiDoc, static site generators, and CI/CD to automate and rapidly publish docs to market at scale, while minimising the costs of production and improving quality.

 ## Key skills